Pirates draft Louisville C Davis at No. 1, Leiter to Texas

 The Pirates picked first overall for the first time since taking Gerrit Cole in 2011, by far the most successful of their four previous No. 1 selections.
 Their other top picks were infielder Jeff King (1986) and right-handers Kris Benson (1996) and Bryan Bullington (2002).

-Pittsburgh general manager Ben Cherington said the club decided to pick Davis on Saturday night.
+In a year without a consensus top pick, Pittsburgh general manager Ben Cherington said his club decided on Davis on Saturday night.
 His scouts were impressed not just by Davis' abilities, but also his eagerness to learn and hunger to improve.

 "He checks a lot of boxes," Cherington said.
 "We've had a lot of fun getting to know him."